algolia/docsearch/docs/src/config-file.md

 ### `selectors_key`, tailor your selectors

 You can define finer sets of selectors depending on the URL.
-This is done thanks to the parameter `selectors_key` from your `start_urls`.
+You need to use the parameter `selectors_key` from your `start_urls`.

 ```json
 {